Aimeedeer/bigannouncement/doc/hacklog.md

 Today we're trying to write to IPFS from our decentralized website.

+Our application needs to store just a single "message" at a time to IPFS.
+That message's content hash is stored to Ethereum for later retrieval.

 We don't want to run our own servers.
 Our ultimate goal is to write an app that cannot be censored, and interposing our own server into the application flow would not meet our requirements.